hyperledger/identus-docs/documentation/docs/quick-start.md

 Clone the [KMM SDK](https://github.com/input-output-hk/atala-prism-wallet-sdk-kmm) repository.

-1. Open the wallet sdk project on IntelliJ or Android Studio
+1. Open the wallet SDK project on IntelliJ or Android Studio
 2. Select SampleApp in the `Run configuration` dropdown
 3. Select the device or emulator you want to use
 3. Click run